demispatti/cb-parallax/README.md

 - Works vertically and, for fun, horizontally
 - Supports and is supported by Nicescroll
 - Various overlays to choose from

-This plugin works with recent versions of Chrome, Firefox, Internet Explorer, Opera and Safari.

 == Requirements ==